-This provides GSA with the authority to act as executive agent for OMB to ensure that the Program serves the needs of the federal enterprise in an inclusive manner to the various standards, requirements, interoperability and conformance as applied within the execution of HSPD-12.
+This gives GSA the authority to act as executive agent for OMB to ensure that the Program serves the needs of the federal enterprise in an inclusive manner, adhering to the various standards, requirements, interoperability, and conformance as applied within the execution of HSPD-12.

-The Program is not the only place that is focused on improvements to E-PACS as a FICAMconformant solution.
-The latest Federal Information Security Management Act (FISMA) guidance in NIST SP 800-53-4, dated April 2013 [SP800-53-4] adds new focus to FICAM conformance and security.
-It now includes E-PACS and provides focus on its importance as a Cyber Security initiative of the Federal enterprise.
+The Program is not the only place that is focused on improvements to E-PACS as a FICAM conformant solution.
+The latest Federal Information Security Management Act (FISMA) guidance in NIST SP 800-53-5, dated 09/23/2020.
+[SP800-53-5] adds a new focus to FICAM conformance and security.
+It now includes E-PACS and focuses on its importance as a cybersecurity initiative of the Federal enterprise.
 One of the core controls guiding FICAM conformance in using PIV and PIV-I is: